 Fruits And Vegetables

-Plant foods come with a plethora of nutrients that delivers you a magnitude of health benefiting properties.
-Try to have them with their skins like apples, pears, plums and potatoes, where the insoluble fibre and flavonoids are loaded that support to control hemorrhoids bleeding and inflammation.
+Plant foods come with a plethora of nutrients that deliver a magnitude of health-benefiting properties.
+Try to have them with their skins like apples, pears, plums, and potatoes, where the insoluble fibre and flavonoids are loaded that support controlling hemorrhoids bleeding and inflammation.

 Vividly coloured products like tomatoes, grapes, berries, kale, and other dark, green leafy vegetables are rich in flavonoids.
-Have them as salads or half cook them, so that it retains nutrients and colour.
+Have them as salads ha, half-cook them, so that they retain nutrients and colour.

-A serving of fruits meet 10% daily allowance of fibre, while a cup of leafy green vegetables, broccoli, winter squash or green peas will provide you with 5 grams of fibre.
-Some fruits and veggies are packed with lots of water like cucumber, celery, bell peppers and watermelons -contains 90% water.
+A serving of fruits meets 10% daily allowance of fibre, while a cup of leafy green vegetables, broccoli, winter squash, or green peas will provide you with 5 grams of fibre.
+Some fruits and veggies are packed with lots of water, like cucumber, celery, bell peppers, and watermelons, which contain90% water.

 Fluids